DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 * the browser and operating system name,
 * the page screenshot (if the [Take a screenshot if a test fails](run-configurations-dialog.md) option is enabled).

 For [recorded tests](../working-with-testcafe-studio/organizing-tests.md#recorded-tests-files), the detail view displays a link to a test action that caused the fail.
-When you follow the link, you are navigated to the test file.
-The failed action is automatically expanded and the error message is displayed in it.
+Click this link to navigate to the test file.
+The failed action will be automatically expanded and the error message will be displayed in it.

 IMAGE